gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 <div style="text-align: justify">

-# Abstract (copy-paste from metadata, I just like having it here too 🙃)
+# Abstract (copy-paste from metadata, I just like having it here too)

 Beta diversity is an essential measure to describe the organization of biodiversity in space.
 The calculation of local contributions to beta diversity